GiladLeef/robovision/README.md

 # Robovision

 Copyright (c) 2024 Gilad Leef.
 All rights reserved.
+See LICENSE for more information.
 ![](assets/banner.png)

 ## State-of-The-Art Computer Vision: Object Detection and Segmentation